leongjs98/neorg/wiki/Neorgcmd-List.md

 # Overview

-Upon execution (`:Neorg module list`) an info popup is created with a list of currently loaded modules.
+Upon exection (`:Neorg module load <module_path>`) dynamically docks a new module into the current Neorg environment.
+Useful to include modules as a one-off.

 # Configuration